 Nuuk is the capital of Greenland, where shops, culture, architecture and gastronomic experiences are mixed with fresh air, walks and fantastic views that can be enjoyed from most parts of the town.

-The town has a lively art and theater scene and the Katuaq Culture Center functions as the focal point for it all.
-In addition to theater, the impressive building with its wavy, wooden, northern lights-inspired facade also houses a cinema and a café.
+The town has a lively art and theatre scene and the Katuaq Culture Center functions as the focal point for it all.
+In addition to theatre, the impressive building with its wavy, wooden, northern lights-inspired facade also houses a cinema and a café.

 The Greenland National Museum contains 4,500 years of Greenlandic history, with mummies and the world’s oldest women’s boat.
 Nuuk Art Museum has an impressive collection of Greenlandic art.

 With its massive numbers of newcomers, Nuuk, like other capitals around the world, has problems keeping up.
 Everyone notices the town’s old blocks of cement flats which still house a large number of people.
 At the other end of town, there is the new development, Qinnqorput, where colourful high houses and unusual individual architecture show the way to a more modern society.

 At the same time, you can still see hundred-year-old houses dating back to the first European settlement in the town’s old colonial harbour.
 This year, a new town museum will be opened here, showing the rapid development of Nuuk.

 A municipal plan, aimed at meeting the issues of Greenland’s general urbanisation, with the expansion of communal facilities, schools, day-care centres, shops and less interesting, practical things such as drainage, sewers and waste disposal for what is expected to be half the population of Greenland in the coming 10-20 years.